DenverConnectedVehicle/ConnectedPedestrian/README.md

 1. Submit a pull request with direct changes in either specification.
 Please utilize commit comments to provide context for your recommended edits.
 1. Submit a ticket for broader recommendations, or non-specific edits.

 Denver will review pull requests to ensure that edits don't favor a specific vendor or technology.
-If the first version of our specifications inadvertedly closes off solutions you believe we should be considering, please create a ticket to note that for us.
+If the first version of our specifications inadvertently closes off solutions you believe we should be considering, please create a ticket to note that for us.